Skip to main contentSkip to data table

 Live reserve sync outer deadline12 minutesworker/src/lib/cron-lease.tsExplicit wrapper budget for the serialized reserve loop before the rest of the 4-hourly slot

-Live reserve sync internal run budget10 minutesworker/src/cron/sync-live-reserves-config.tsDefault cursoring budget; if the remaining budget drops below one adapter attempt, the untouched tail is marked deferred and resumed from cursor on the next run, leaving tail room for D1 cleanup and cron logging
+Live reserve sync internal run budget9 minutesworker/src/cron/sync-live-reserves-config.tsDefault cursoring budget; if the remaining budget drops below one adapter attempt, the untouched tail is marked deferred and resumed from cursor on the next run, leaving at least two minutes of wrapper headroom for D1 cleanup and cron logging.
+Optional finalization cleanup/history pruning is skipped when the D1 tail budget is already exhausted, and the skip is recorded in cron metadata.

 Live reserve adapter I/O peak2 outbound operations per adapter attemptworker/src/cron/reserve-adapters/concurrency.ts, shared/lib/cron-jobs.tsCoin loop is serialized, but individual adapters can fan out internally; shared fetch/RPC helpers enforce the per-attempt limiter